kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 ## Single source file to multiple targets

-When next we met, Sol started explaining how he fulfilled the stipulation of a single source file that would generate three target files in three different formats: PDF, HTML, and `docx`.
+When next we met, Sol started explaining how he fulfilled the stipulation of a single source file that would generate three target files in three different formats: PDF, HTML, and docx.

 Sol had relaxed in his _cogitation hammock_ and decided that he would ruminate on this vital requirement.
 His first thought was to do it all in [Microsoft Word](https://www.microsoft.com/en-in/microsoft-365/word) and use its built-in conversion capabilities to generate the PDF and HTML outputs.
 But there was a mute dissension at the background of his mind that refused to be silenced.
 He decided to let the creative yeast do its work undisturbed, and left the problem to ferment.